 I have many thoughts stemming from this experience.
 Simply dealing with being drafted was traumatic.
 What do I do?
 Should I go to Canada?
 Should I defy the draft and go to jail?
 Those alternatives obviously meant the end of everything that I'd wanted to do up to that point.
 How could I refuse and still have the life I wanted for myself?
 Easy - I couldn't refuse.
 So I went.
 It's taken me many years to forgive myself for going to "fight" in a war in which I did not believe.
 I retreated into a kind of shocked state - only to reawaken in Phu Bai, with the help of my friend, Max.

 What I could not forget was what I saw during my time there, even as protected as I was.
 It was clear that I couldn't reasonably stand in judgment of the actions of real combat soldiers in Vietnam.
 They're responsible for whatever they did - but it's not up to me to judge them.
 What would I have done, in their place?
 I'll never know, thank my lucky stars.
 Frankly, I doubt that I would have behaved any differently, had I been under those circumstances.
 I like to think I might have if I'd been asked to obey an unlawful order, but I'll never know for sure.
-So I make no judgments and only mourn the circumstances that young Americans had to face - and sometimes take the blame for by self-righteous people who weren't there.
+So I make no judgments and only mourn the circumstances that forced young Americans to make such difficult choices - and sometimes take the blame for by self-righteous people who weren't there.

 It was a dirty, nasty version of war - the enemy didn't wear uniforms most the time.
 Women and children could be Viet Cong assassins.
 There were no front lines, and limited battle zones.
 Everyone was in danger, even those of us in quiet Phu Bai.
 We lived in a constant low-level threat.
 Not the terror of pitched battles - at least not those of us in Phu Bai during my time there.
 But the threat was omnipresent.
 The atmosphere was one of casual acceptance of that threat, and the casual acceptance of other things, as well.
 Soldier morale in this war was terrible.
 Drugs were indeed rampant, and soliders killing other soldiers - often with fragmentation grenades (or "fragging").
 The targets of fratricidal murder in Vietnam were usually the higher-ranking NCOs and officers and this was accepted as part of the reality of the situation.
 Soldiers in combat become very accepting of reality - even though it seems insane.
 A very confusing and frightening atmosphere.
 It was a disaster for the military, and they came out of it vowing not to make the same mistakes if they could prevent it.